 Back crossing allowed us to compare the recombination rates in case of complete homozygosity and high heterozygosity of the genome region.
 Usually, it is impossible to determine the recombination events inside homozygous regions.
-However, we designed an experiment that allowed us to do so.
+However, I designed an experiment that allowed us to do so.
 As expected from previous works (Waldman and Liskay 1988; Datta et al. 1997; Seplyarskiy et al. 2014), the recombination rate in the homozygous region was higher than in the heterozygous region, and the difference was quite large (almost two times) and significant.
+The difference between the rates is probably caused by the acting of the MMR system that suppresses recombination given mismatches (Datta et al. 1997)